• Portfolio

 • Contact

-Don’t Let Airports Kill Your Film: What Happened to Me in Mexico City and What You Need to Know
+Don’t Let Airports Kill Your Film: What Happened to Me in Mexico City and What You Should do to Protect Your Film

 The loose rolls were hand-checked.
 But the three cameras, loaded with unprocessed film?
 They forced them through the X-ray machine.